danielzgtg/count_jlpt_words/README.md

 - Do not use virtualenv
 - The current working directory must be in the root of the Git repo
 - Currently, it is the case that a large amount of words are not classified

+## License

+This project is licensed under the GNU General Public License v3.0 or any later version.